-Like for the entrepreneurs, the equations for consumption and housing choice (shown in Appendix A) hold with the addition of the multiplier associated with the borrowing restriction.15
+Like for the entrepreneurs, the equations for consumption and housing choice (shown in Appendix A) hold with the addition of the multiplier associated to the borrowing restriction.15

-C. The Linearized Model

-The equations describing the steady-state and the linearized model are isomorphic to those of the basic model and are in Appendix A. Before moving to the estimation strategy, I present two direct implications of the main model features which can replicate key dynamic correlations in the data: the collateral effect allows pinning down the elasticity of consumption to a housing preference shock; the nominal debt effect allows matching the delayed response of output to an inflation shock.
+C. The linearized model.
+The equations describing the steady state and the linearized model are isomorphic to those of the basic model and are in Appendix A. Before moving to the estimation strategy, I present two direct implications of the main model features which can replicate key dynamic correlations in the data: the collateral effect allows pinning down the elasticity of consumption to a housing preference shock; the nominal debt effect allows matching the delayed response of output to an inflation shock.

-D. Collateral Effects and Effects on Consumption of a Housing Price Shock

-Several commentators have expressed the consideration that rising house prices have kept consumption growth high throughout the 1990s.
-Case et al. (2001) find long-run elasticities of consumption to housing prices of around 0.06 for a panel of U.S. states.
+D. Collateral effects and effects on consumption of a house price shock.
+Several commentators have expressed the consideration that rising house prices have kept consumption growth high throughout the 1990's.
+Case, Quigley and Shiller (2003) find long-run elasticities of consumption to house prices around 0.06 for a panel of US states.
 Morris Davis and Michael Palumbo (2001) estimate a long-run elasticity of consumption to housing wealth of 0.08.
 These positive elasticities are hard to reconcile with the traditional life-cycle model.
-Think about the simplest case, an exogenous increase in housing prices.
-If the gains were equally distributed across the entire population, if all agents had the same propensity to consume, and if all agents were to spend these gains on housing, total wealth less housing wealth would remain unchanged, and so would the demand for non-housing consumption.
-However, if liquidity-constrained households value current consumption a great deal, they may be able to increase their borrowing and consumption more than proportionally when housing prices rise, so that increases in prices might have positive effects on aggregate demand.
+Think about the simplest case, an exogenous increase in house prices.
+If the gains were equally distributed across all population, if all agents had the same propensity to consume and if all agents were to spend these gains on housing, total wealth less housing wealth would remain unchanged, and so would the demand for non-housing consumption.
+However, if liquidity constrained households value current consumption a lot, they may be able to increase their borrowing and consumption more than proportionally when house prices rise, so that increases in house prices might have positive effects on aggregate demand.

-The mechanism described above is at work in the paper, and it is straightforward in demonstrating its ability to produce an empirically plausible response of consumption to housing price shocks.
-Figure 3 displays the impulse response of consumption to a persistent housing price increase, generated from a shock to the marginal rate of substitution jbetween housing and consumption for all households.
+The above mechanism is at work in the paper, and it is straightforward to demonstrate its ability to produce an empirically plausible response of consumption to house price shocks.
+Figure 3 displays the impulse response of consumption to a persistent house price increase, generated from a shock to the marginal rate of substitution j between housing and consumption for all households.
 Such an experiment offers a parsimonious way to model any kind of disturbance that shifts housing demand, such as temporary tax advantages to housing investment or a sudden increase in demand fuelled by optimistic consumer expectations.
-The parameters are those calibrated and estimated using the method described in Section IV,
+The parameters are those calibrated and estimated using the method described in Section IV, except that here I compute responses for several values of the loan-to-values m and m'', and compare them with the impulse response from a house price shock in a VAR.